UPDATE: ON OCTOBER 6, 2017 CCEMS BECAME THE FIRST GROUND EMS TO USE WHOLE BLOOD IN THE FIELD ON A TRAUMA PATIENT. READ MORE ABOUT THAT HERE.

 CCEMS and ESD 48 are using universal blood types O Positive and O Negative.
 O Positive will be administered to everyone except women of child bearing years and children.
 They will be given O Negative.

 CCEMS and ESD 48 were the first to carry blood products in the field around the clock.
 It was carried and administered only by Supervisors and that remains the same for whole blood.
-In addition, the CCEMS Tactical EMS Team, which provides medical support to local, state and, federal law enforcement during high-risk operations, will carry whole blood during missions and training exercises.
+In addition, the CCEMS Tactical EMS Team, which provides medical support to local, state and, federal law enforcement during high-risk operations, carried blood products during missions and training exercises.
+The team has also transitioned to whole blood.

 Especially instrumental to this program being established at CCEMS are Executive Director Brad England, Medical Director Dr. Levon Vartanian, Special Operations Director Wren Nealy and the elected commissioners of Emergency Services District # 11 who funded the special medical grade refrigerators, and the medical grade portable coolers for the supervisor vehicles.
 In addition, Col. John Holcomb of the University of Texas Health Science Center and the Texas Trauma Institute at Memorial Hermann lent his substantial support and expertise to making the blood program a reality.
 A big thank you goes out to ESD 48 EMS Chief Eric Bank who started the ball rolling by asking the question, “Why can’t ground EMS systems carry blood?”
 Finally, none of this could be possible without the considerable assistance of our partners at the Gulf Coast Regional Blood Center.